Kuo: Expect 3D object-scanning cameras in iPads and iPhones by 2020

 Apple is planning to add next-generation 3D scanning cameras to iPads and iPhones, says reliable analyst Ming-Chi Kuo (via MacRumors), enabling instant creation of 3D models for productivity, AR, and photographic applications.
 The new hardware is expected to arrive on Apple’s tablets first, either late in 2019 or early in 2020, followed soon thereafter by phones.

-At this point, Kuo believes there’s a greater than 50 percent chance that the next-generation iPad will include a new Time of Flight (ToF) depth-sensing camera, which uses an advanced light-gathering system to measure the distance between the camera and points within an image.
+At this point, Kuo believes there’s a greater than 50 percent chance that the next-generation iPad will include a new time of flight (ToF) depth-sensing camera, which uses an advanced light-gathering system to measure the distance between the camera and points within an image.
 As Kuo explains it, the feature would have several key applications:

-- 3D models could be captured in realtime by the camera in an iPad, then edited using an Apple Pencil.
+- 3D models could be captured in real time by the camera in an iPad, then edited using an Apple Pencil.

 - A “new AR experience” — no details given — could be offered by iPhone.